-Genetic Status of Atlantic Salmon in Maine: Interim Report (2002)Board on Environmental Science and Toxicology
+Genetic Status of Atlantic Salmon in Maine: Interim Report (2002)Board on Environmental Studies and Toxicology

 Each report is produced by a committee of experts selected by the Academy to address a particular statement of task and is subject to a rigorous, independent peer review; while the reports represent views of the committee, they also are endorsed by the Academy.
 Learn more on our expert consensus reports.

 The once abundant, but now seriously depleted, Atlantic salmon in Maine were listed as endangered under the federal Endangered Species Act in November 2000.
 This report covers the wild fish in eight Maine rivers as a single &amp;quot;distinct population segment.&amp;quot; The controversy in Maine that accompanied the listing led Congress to ask the National Academies' advice on the science relevant to understanding and reversing the declines in Maine's salmon population.
 As requested by Congress, this interim report focuses on the genetic makeup of Maine Atlantic salmon populations.

 - Maine streams have salmon populations that are genetically as divergent from Canadian salmon populations and from each other as would be expected in natural salmon populations anywhere else in the Northern Hemisphere.

 - North American Atlantic salmon are clearly distinct genetically from European salmon.